На русском языке

 Covariant theory of gravitation

 Covariant theory of gravitation (CTG) is a theory of gravitation published by Sergey Fedosin in 2009.
 It includes extended special theory of relativity, Lorentz-invariant theory of gravitation, metric theory of relativity and Newtonian law of gravitation, and describes gravitation as a physical force acting on the particles of matter.
 The matter, the gravitational field, as well as other fields change such properties of wave quanta as their propagation velocity and frequency of oscillations.
-Since the spacetime measurements are carried out by means of waves, it follows that the observed geometrical properties of spacetime depend on the sources of energy-momentum in the form of matter and fields which are present in the reference frame.
+Since the spacetime measurements are carried out by means of waves, it follows that the observed geometrical properties of spacetime depend on the sources of energy and energy flux in the form of matter and fields which are present in the reference frame.
 This dependence is determined by the field equations for the metric, forming a system of partial differential equations.
 In CTG gravitational field is a component of the general field.

-Just as the [[general relativity |general theory of relativity] (GTR) and some other alternative theories of gravitation, CTG predicts change in the rate of time, the observed geometry of space, the trajectories of falling bodies, propagation of light.
+Just as the general theory of relativity (GTR) and some other alternative theories of gravitation, CTG predicts change in the rate of time, the observed geometry of space, the trajectories of falling bodies, propagation of light.
 However, there is a difference between the predictions of GTR and CTG in the description of such effects as gravitational time dilation, gravitational redshift of the wavelength, signal delay in the gravitational field.
-This difference conforms to the correction containing the fourth degree of the speed of light, within the limits of which all the tests of GTR with respect to wave signals give the same results as CTG.
-If gravitation in GTR is the consequence of the curvature of spacetime by the sources of energy-momentum, in CTG gravitation appears as the result of the influence of gravitons on the matter within the framework of the modernized Le Sage's theory of gravitation.
-The fluxes of gravitons also affect the propagation of waves and hence the effective spacetime metric near the sources of energy-momentum, so in CTG geometry is secondary relative to the physics of phenomena.
+This difference conforms to correction containing the fourth degree of speed of light, within the limits of which all the tests of GTR with respect to wave signals give the same results as CTG.
+If gravitation in GTR is consequence of curvature of spacetime by the sources of energy and energy flux, in CTG gravitation appears as the result of influence of gravitons on matter within the framework of modernized Le Sage's theory of gravitation.
+The fluxes of gravitons also affect propagation of waves and hence effective spacetime metric near the sources of energy and energy flux, so in CTG geometry is secondary relative to the physics of phenomena.
 In weak fields and at low velocities CTG turns into LITG.
-Since the equations of LITG are similar to the equations of Maxwell's electrodynamics (see Maxwell-like gravitational equations) which are successfully quantized, it allows you to quantize the equations of the gravitational field of LITG in the framework of quantum gravitation.
+Since equations of LITG are similar to equations of Maxwell's electrodynamics (see Maxwell-like gravitational equations) which are successfully quantized, it allows us to quantize the equations of gravitational field of LITG in the framework of quantum gravitation.

 Contents